PeteCookson/Wicka/TESTING.md

 * On the Blog page, logged in users can comment on blogs.
 Superuser has full CRUD functionality, such as creating, updating or deleting blogs.

 ### Backend/Admin Panel
-* I have tested the Admin Panel repeatedly since the start of the project development.
-All the models are working without issues.
+* I have tested the Admin Panel and the all models are working without issues.
-  I have created, deleted, and updated data in all models without errors.
+* Full CRUD functionality has been tested in all models without errors.
 The models have the behavior expected for what they were built for.
-* Whenever a user comments on a post

 ### Further testing
-- Usability tests were carried out using #peer-code-review through slack, friends and family to analyse the User Experience and to determine and report any issues.
+- Usability tests were carried out using #peer-code-review through slack, friends and family to analyse the User Experience and to determine any issues.

 ### Browser Compatibility
-To ensure a broad range of users can successfully use this site, I tested it across 3 major browsers in both desktop and mobile configuration.
-Review of all functionality and responsiveness on different desktop browsers, the website displayed correctly in all browsers used.
+To ensure a wide range of accessibility on this site, I tested it with 3 browsers, on both desktop and mobile configuration.
+All functionality and responsiveness on different desktop browsers displayed correctly.
 The following browsers were used for testing:
 - Chrome
 - Firefox
 - Safari